New paths, new goals

 Into the future with retro

 New is not always better – at least not for the climate.
-When considering new equipment, therefore, two major questions arise: its cost-effectiveness and its sustainability.
-ZEISS Industrial Quality Solutions has developed a solution to bring machines up to the latest technological standards while conserving resources and saving CO2 emissions.
+That is why there are two big questions to ask when purchasing new devices.
+ZEISS Industrial Quality Solutions has developed a solution for bringing machines in line with the latest technological progress and for conserving resources and lowering carbon emissions at the same time.

 How ZEISS deals with water scarcity